avocado-framework/avocado/docs/source/OutputPlugins.rst

 ---------------------------------

-If you are looking to implement a new machine/human readable output format, you can refer to :mod:`avocado.plugins.xunit`.
+If you are looking to implement a new machine/human readable output format, you can refer to :mod:`avocado.core.plugins.xunit`.
 In a nutshell, you have to implement a class that inherits from :class:`avocado.result.TestResult` and implements all public methods, that perform actions (write to a file/stream) for each test states.
 You can take a look at :doc:`Plugins` for more info